Leeds Adult Transplant Sport Team - A supportive community for transplant recipients, their family and friends.

-- The British Transplant Games have been hosted annually since 1978, and have visited 17 host cities around the UK, including, Portsmouth, Newcastle.
-Edinburgh, Belfast, Sheffield and Medway.
+The British Transplant Games have taken place annually since 1978, visiting 17 host cities around the UK including Portsmouth, Newcastle, Edinburgh, Belfast and Sheffield.

-- The Games aim to demonstrate the benefits of transplantation, encouraging transplant patients to regain fitness, whilst increasing public awareness of the need for more people to join the NHS Organ Donation Register and discuss their wishes with their families.
+The Games aim to encourage transplant patients to regain fitness, whilst increasing public awareness of the need for more people to join the NHS Organ Donation Register and discuss their wishes with their families.

 “I had a kidney transplant as a child in 1980 and a after the same disease went on to destroy my liver I had a liver transplant in 1997, both of which have thankfully been very successful.
 I have been attending the British Transplant Games since 1981 and although not a great athlete go to meet my friends and many very inspiring people.